Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 The following are clinical features that may indicate involvement of the pyramidal muscle:

-• In extreme cases, an infiltration at trigger point can be given to the piriformis muscle to see if the symptoms improve.
+- In extreme cases, a trigger point infiltration may be given to the piriformis muscle to see if symptoms decrease.

 How long does pyramidal syndrome last?